jonathansampson/writing/brave/brave-extensions.md

 Assuming you already have [git](https://git-scm.com/downloads), [npm and node.js](https://nodejs.org) installed, getting started is straight-forward.
 We'll start by cloning [Brave's browser-laptop repo](https://github.com/brave/browser-laptop) onto our local machine.

-Determine where you'd like to copy the Brave source code on your machine, and launch a command window from that directory.
+Determine where you'd like to copy the Brave source code on your machine, and launch a terminal from that directory.
 I will be working out of my `c:\` directory.

 Continue by running _git clone_ from our target directory: